 Career Development

-Whether you are planning to continue your path within academia, or you would like to explore industry, management, or alternative directions, activities throughout your doctoral studies at the MDC are designed to inspire and prepare you for your next career step.
+Whether you plan to continue in academia or explore opportunities in industry, management, or alternative fields, the activities offered throughout your doctoral studies at the MDC are crafted to inspire and prepare you for your next career step.
+The MDC Career Center offers consultations and advice about current and future career steps.

 Funding